Greenhouse Horticulture Homepage

 Department of Horticulture

-and Eleventh Annual Kathy Pufahl Container Design Competition
+and 12th Annual Kathy Pufahl Container Design Competition

 What’s Trending in Horticulture?

-All proceeds will go directly to IBD research at Mt.
-Sinai Hospital, to help ensure a bright future for Kathy’s daughter and others like her who have Crohn’s disease.
-For more information about the competition, contact: Karen Hall, 716-941-3502 email@example.com.
+A contestant may enter any or all categories.
+Multiple entries are encouraged!
+Each entry is $25.
+All entry fees are donated directly to IBD research at Mt.
+Sinai Hospital to help ensure a bright future for Kathy’s daughter and others like her who have Crohn’s disease.
+Since 2003 we have raised more than $10,000 to support this cause.

 Department of Horticulture, 134A Plant Sciences Bldg, Ithaca, NY 14853 USA, email: firstname.lastname@example.org | 607-255-4568/1789 | Fax, 607-255-9998/0599